thindil/steamsky-site/index.md

 - Craft items: from tools through repair materials to food.

-    At start you know only few basic crafting recipes.
+    At the start your character know only few basic crafting recipes.
 New recipes may be bought from bases or discovered by deconstructing items.
-Better crafter can craft more items from this same amount of materials.
+    Better manufacturer can craft more items from this same amount of materials.

 - Fight with enemy ships in tactical combat.

-    Give orders to your crew at begining of each combat round and watch result when turn passed.
-Change ship speed, position of ship in combat or give your gunners orders to attack selected part of enemy ship.
-Take down enemies armor to board they ships for melee combat for even better loot.
-If enemy is too strong for you, you can try escape from combat too.
+    Give orders to your crew at the beginning of each combat round and watch the result when turn passed.
+Change your ship speed, position of your ship in the combat or give your gunners orders to attack selected part of the enemy ship.
+Take down enemies armor to board they ships for melee combat for better loot.
+If enemy is too strong for you, you can try escape from the combat too.

 - Your game, your way: change the game to your own style.